dan-blanchard/streams/index.rst

 Need: Python as a **first-class citizen**.

-Must also fix "Javanonic" bits (e.g. packaging).
+Must also fix packing unpleasantness..

 ====================
 streamparse overview